-- Two rows of seating shall be tested with one row of seats fully occupied by Hybrid III 50th percentile ATDs, one ATD per seating position.
-Obstructions in the dominant open bay seat configuration that may affect the seat performance e.g. adjacent seats, partitions, etc shall be represented in the test setup.
-The two rows of seats shall face the same direction if testing the row-to-row configuration, or the seats shall face one another if testing the open bay configuration.
-The ATDs shall be positioned to face the direction of travel with respect to the crash pulse, regardless of seating configuration.
+- Seats shall be tested with the rear row of seats fully occupied by Hybrid III 50th percentile ATDs, one ATD per seating position.
+Obstructions in the predominant open bay seat configuration that may affect the seat performance e.g., adjacent seats, partitions, etc., shall be represented in the test setup.
 The ATDs shall be instrumented with head, chest, neck, and femur transducers. - Seats shall be mounted on a simulated car structure representative of the intended installation, using the same fasteners or attachment mechanism(s) used in service (bolts, screws, seat track, tapping plate, welds, etc.) and at the largest seat pitch for the seat's application.
-The test procedures document shall describe the method of seat attachment to the test fixture, including drawings with details regarding welds, fasteners, etc.

-• The test sled shall be subjected to an 8g, 250 ms crash pulse as shown in Figure 9.
-The crash pulse shall be in a direction such that the ATDs impact the seat back of the opposing row of forward-facing seats or the front of a facing row of seats.
+The test procedures document shall describe the method of seat attachment to the test fixture, including drawings with details regarding welds, fasteners, etc. - The test sled shall be subjected to an 8g, 250 ms crash pulse as shown in Figure 9.
+The crash pulse © 2021 American Public Transportation Association shall be in a direction such that the ATDs impact the seat back of the opposing row of forward-facing seats or the front of a facing row of seats.
 The crash pulse shall comply with the requirements established in SAE AS8049, Section 5.3.9.2 and Appendix A. Sled braking forces on acceleration-type sleds shall be kept as low as possible to minimize the sled deceleration after the 250 ms crash pulse to prevent damage to the launch seat caused by the rebounding ATDs.